pypa/packaging.python.org/source/current.rst

        <http://www.python.org/dev/peps/pep-0453/#rationale>`_ from :ref:`PEP453
        <PEP453s>` as for why pip was chosen.

 ..
-[3] The acceptance of :ref:`PEP453 <PEP453s>` means that users of Python 3.4
+[3] Beginning with Python 3.4, ``pyenv`` will create virtualenv environments
-       or later will likely be able to use the standard library's own ``pyvenv`` tool instead of :ref:`virtualenv`.
+       with ``pip`` installed, thereby making it an equal alternative to :ref:`virtualenv`.
 However, using :ref:`virtualenv` will still be recommended for users that need cross-version consistency.

 ..
 [4] For more information, see the pip guide to `Building and Installing
        Wheels